21 Feb Non-qm loans for self-employed individuals

-A Non-Qualified Mortgage is any home loan that fails to comply with the (CFPB) Consumer Financial Protection Bureau’s existing rules on Qualified Mortgage.
+A non-qualified mortgage is any home loan that fails to comply with the Consumer Financial Protection Bureau’s (CFPB) existing rules on qualified mortgage.
 For a person to get a mortgage, he should have a steady employment record.
 This requirement suppresses the borrowers who have seasoned jobs or are self-employed.
-Hence, they can apply for Non-qm loans.
+Good thing they can apply for non-qm loans.

 Individuals who have young businesses experience a hindrance of getting a mortgage because they cannot prove steady income for the past two years.
 The mortgage lenders will feel uneasy of offering such an individual mortgage because of the shift in employment.

 There are several rules established that protect the borrower and the lenders – hence individuals taking mortgages.
 This rule institutes some qualifications which protect lenders and borrowers from the repercussions of default.
 These requirements include that if a mortgage does not have the following, then it is non-qualified:

 - Points should not exceed 3 percent of the loan